Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Introduction

 In all the aforementioned approaches, the rank (or the model order) of the joint PMF tensor needs to be somehow specified before estimation.
 However, while there exist some results regarding bounds on the tensor rank (see, e.g., \cite{kolda_tensor_2009}, \cite{sidiropoulos_tensor_2017}), in real-world scenarios, the exact tensor rank is unknown.
 In practice, the most common approach is to treat the rank as a hyperparameter to be tuned via cross-validation (CV) (this is done, e.g., in \cite{kargas_tensors_2018}).
-Alternatively, there are well-established model order selection criteria based on likelihood functions.
+Alternatively, there are classical model order selection criteria based on likelihood functions.
 These include the Akaike information criterion (AIC) \cite{akaike1974new} and the Bayesian information criterion (BIC) \cite{schwarz1978estimating}.
 In recent years, the decomposed \revTwo{normalized} maximum likelihood criterion (DNML) \cite{yamanishi_decomposed_2019}, which is based on the minimum description length principle, has also been proposed for model order selection in hierarchical latent variable models.
 While these techniques are well-established and have theoretical guarantees, they require that the rank be selected from a prespecified candidate set.
-For PMF estimation problems involving large datasets, this model order selection procedure could be costly in terms of computation time.
-One way to curb the high computation cost could be to decrease the size of the candidate set, e.g., by decreasing the range of values or by having larger intervals between the elements.
+If the training cost of the estimation algorithm is high (e.g., for datasets with many samples or random variables), such a model order selection procedure is costly in terms of computation time or hardware resources due to the requirement to carry out multiple training runs.
+One way to reduce the computation cost could be to decrease the size of the candidate set, e.g., by limiting the range of \revFive{tested orders} or by \revFive{testing orders on a sparse grid}.
 However, there is always the possibility of model order misspecification in case the true model order is not included in the candidate set.

-Automatic methods for determining the rank of a tensor have been extensively studied in the context of probabilistic tensor factorization \cite{zhao_bayesian_2015, cheng_probabilistic_2017, cheng_learning_2020, cheng_towards_2022}.
-In these works, the goal is to obtain a low-rank decomposition of tensorized (i.e., multidimensional) data and to simultaneously infer the rank of the tensor.
-This is typically achieved by assigning sparsity-promoting prior distributions which constrain the number of low-rank components to a minimum, allowing the rank to be determined as part of the inference procedure.
-For tractability, posterior inference is carried out using variational inference (VI) \cite{jordan_introduction_1998} which is a well-established method for approximating posterior distributions.